Trump administration vows to reunite nearly 3,000 separated families per judge's order

 "We expect that a great majority of these parents are exactly who they claim to be," White said.
 "But we have to protect children from people who would prey on them."

-Azar said the department has reassigned 230 workers to the reunification processand is completing that comprehensive case review.
+Azar said the department reassigned 230 workers to the reunification process and is completing the comprehensive case review.
 He said officials will soon begin sending minors to Department of Homeland Security facilities that can legally house parents and minors together.
-He said Homeland Security officials have already begun transferring parents to facilities closer to their children to speed up the reunification process once everybody's relationship is established.
+He said Homeland Security officials have begun transferring parents to facilities closer to their children to speed up the reunification process once everybody's relationship is established.

 "When people, with or without children, enter our Country, they must be told to leave without our ...
 Country being forced to endure a long and costly trial," the president wrote.
 "Tell the people 'OUT,' and they must leave, just as they would if they were standing on your front lawn.
 Hiring thousands of 'judges' does not work and is not acceptable - only Country in the World that does this!"

 Most developed nations have some form of refugee and asylum process.
-Canada, Turkey, Germany, and other nations have taken in more refugees in recent years as the global migrant crisis has mushroomed, while the U.S. has made significant cuts to its programs.
+Canada, Turkey, Germany and other nations have taken in more refugees in recent years as the global migrant crisis has mushroomed, while the United States has made significant cuts to its programs.

+More: Thousands of immigrants cross the border.
+Why are fleeing their homes?

+More: Trump administration argues it can detain migrant children, parents without time limits